0x05010705/hxi-gm-docs/commands/completemission.md

     - 6: Chains of Promathia
     - 7: Assaults
     - 8: Campaign
-    - 9: A Crystalline Prohecy
+    - 9: A Crystalline Prophecy
     - 10: A Moogle Kupo d'Etat
     - 11: A Shantotto Ascension
     - 12: Seekers of Adoulin
     - 13: Rhapsodies of Vana'diel
-- `missionID`: The mission ID to check
+- `missionID`: The ID of the mission to complete
+  - See Mission Section below for Mission IDs
+- `player`: (Optional) The name of the player to complete the mission for

 **Mission IDs**:
 <details>